A Place for Mom

 13. Play a game.
 Board games like Guess Who? and Battleship are ideal because they stimulate memory and cognitive skills in a fun and engaging way while being straightforward enough not to cause confusion or frustration.
 Guess Who? can help with facial recognition and memory, while Battleship encourages strategic thinking.
 Even more playful options like a remote-controlled pet can bring immense joy and engagement.
 These toys can stimulate a sense of caring and provide amusement as your loved one controls the pet’s movements.

-Sensory activities for people with dementia
+Sensory activities for seniors with dementia

 Invigorating the senses can be one of the most powerful activities for seniors with dementia at home.
 The following dementia activities can stimulate the senses and evoke fond memories, leading to a more fulfilled and engaged life for your loved ones.

 15. Touch the past.
 Engaging in tactile activities for dementia patients can stimulate reminiscence.
-Even if they can’t recall specific events, touching familiar objects, like keys or hand-embroidered beads, can trigger memories.
+Even if they can’t recall specific events, touching familiar objects like keys or hand-embroidered beads can trigger memories.

 Technology-based dementia activities for seniors